D04: The Role of a Lietime

 DERF: Fresh out the microwave.

 BAJANKLES: Alright, we're going to get down to the bottom of this.
 Miss Forfor is dead because she ate something from this Crafty spot.
-And I'm here with the director, Bleez, and we're going to get to the bottom of it.
-Believe you me, heads will roll.
+And I'm here with the director, Bleez, and we're gonna get to the bottom of it.
+Believe you me, heads will roll!

 BARGIE: No, yeah, we're just here to enjoy life and look at this beautiful holo-making experience.